Clinton Watch Co. & Hampden Watch Co.

-Between 1920 and 1922 as many as 30,000 Russian soldiers, aristocrats, professionals and intellectuals left"white émigré", so named for their opposition to the Bolsheviks (Marxist, Leninist faction of Communism).
+Between 1920 and 1922 as many as 30,000 Russian soldiers, aristocrats, professionals and intellectuals left Russia as "white émigré", so named for their opposition to the Bolsheviks (Marxist, Leninist faction of Communism).

 They settled in Chicago Illinois where he founded the Clinton Watch Company in 1922 at 29 East Madison Avenue.
 Clinton is the name of both an Illinois county and an area in Chicago.
 The company were like many others of that time ‘watch designers and compilers’ bringing-in movements, dials and cases and assembling them in their workshops.